glyph/Fritter/docs/persistence.rst

 .. literalinclude:: json_basic_reminder.py
    :pyobject: schedulerLoaded

-Now to put *all* of that together, we'll do a bit of light command-line parsing; if we pass any arguments, the first should be an integer number of seconds, and the rest of the command line is the message we want to get reminded of.
+Now to put *all* of that together, we'll look at the command-line.
+If the user specifies any arguments, the first should be an integer number of seconds, and the rest of the command line is the message we want to get reminded of.
+Otherwise, just run the scheduler to catch up to the current time.

 .. literalinclude:: json_basic_reminder.py
    :start-at: __main__